vlmakh/goit-react-hw-08-phonebook/README.md

 # goit-react-hw-08-phonebook

 - Refactor using Redux Toolkit - configureStore, createSlice
-- Refactor using backend on mockapi
+- Contacts of each user are saved on special backend
+- Login Token is saved in Local storage using Persist redux
-- RTK Query is used for async fetch to backend
+- AsyncThunk is used for async fetch to backend
+- Private and restricted routes redirect user automatically

 Used libraries: